eespurlock/CAPP_30254/assignment3/README.md

 Modeling_Projects_2012_2013.csv: a CSV file with the models and evaluation metrics

-Data_For_Eval: the data after I clean it and pull out the features and variable I want
+Data_For_Eval.csv: the data after I clean it and pull out the features and variable I want

 Extra Trees.png: a graph showing the precision-recall curve I managed to graph